ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/exporter.md

 ##### CMSIS Packs

-uVision and IAR both use [CMSIS packs](http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html) to find target information necessary to create a valid project file.
-Add a `device_name` attribute to your target as described in [Adding and Configuring Targets](https://os.mbed.com/docs/v5.6/tools/adding-and-configuring-targets.html) to support these exporters.
+uVision and IAR both use <a href="http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html" target="_blank">CMSIS packs</a> to find target information necessary to create a valid project file.
+Add a `"device_name"` attribute to your target as <a href="https://os.mbed.com/docs/v5.6/tools/adding-and-configuring-targets.html" target="_blank">Adding and configuring targets</a> describes to support these exporters.

 ##### uVision
-[`tools/export/uvision/uvision.tmpl`](https://github.com/ARMmbed/mbed-os/blob/master/tools/export/uvision/uvision.tmpl#L15) uses target information from CMSIS PACKs to generate valid uVision5 projects.
-If the program cannot find the device name, we use a generic Arm CPU target in uVision5.
+<a href=""https://github.com/ARMmbed/mbed-os/blob/master/tools/export/uvision/uvision.tmpl#L15" target="_blank">uVision project file template</a> uses target information from CMSIS Packs to generate valid uVision5 projects.
+If the uVision exporter cannot find the `"device_name"`, it substitutes a generic Arm CPU target.

 ##### IAR